 Transshipment is a vital part of any container shipping line’s business and can account for a substantial amount of seaport traffic, especially in regions with many manufacturing hubs.
 But what are the busiest transshipment hub in the world?

-The following list outlines the top five transhipment hubs in the world:
+Here is list of the top five transshipment hubs in the world:

 1. Port of Singapore

 The Port of Singapore is the busiest transshipment port in the world and accounts for 20% of the globe’s transshipment traffic.
 It second busiest handled 37.2 million TEU in 2019, 30.9 million of which was transshipment, making it the second busiest port for overall TEU cargo on Earth.